Balega Blister Resister Quarter Review

 What's better than excellent performance?
 An excellent price!
 While this might fluctuate, the retail price is still rather low in comparison to other merino wool or high-performance brands.
 For the performance and price, this is easily one of the best-valued socks that we've tested so far.

 Scoring top points across the board, the Balega Blister Resistant Quarter isn't just a stylish trail or road running sock.
 It's medium cushioned for excellent underfoot protection and comfort for running all day long.
-It's durable enough for the longest of distances and will stay in place as you ascend and descent trails across the country.
+It's durable enough for the longest of distances and will stay in place as you ascend and descend trails across the country.